jpype-project/jpype/doc/userguide.rst

 Java **arrays** are converted to **JArray**.

 Java **boxed** types are converted to extensions of python primitives on return.

-All other Java objects are converted to **JavaObject**s.
+All other Java objects are converted to **JavaObjects**.

 Java **Class** is converted to **JavaClass**.